 After reading through the FAQs below, do you still not see an answer to your question?
 Submit your inquiry here and we'll get back to you as soon as possible.

 1. What is the Citizen Diplomacy Action Fund for U.S. Alumni?

-1. What limitations are there due to social distancing?
+2. What limitations are there due to the COVID pandemic?

 1. Why do I need to have an International Exchange Alumni account to apply?